-The GEOLUT shall then provide to the MCC only confirmed complete or confirmed incomplete beacon messages containing location data updated in accordance with the beacon specification document C/S T.001 (e.g. updated at time intervals no less than 20 minutes).
+The GEOLUT shall then provide to the MCC only confirmed complete or confirmed incomplete beacon messages containing location data updated in accordance with the beacon specification document C/S T.001.

 4.2.8 Bit-Shifted Beacon Messages

 The GEOLUT shall not output to the MCC beacon messages which contain either complete or partial bit-shifted versions of the transmitted beacon identification code caused by incorrect bit synchronization by the GEOLUT to the beacon message's bit and frame synchronization pattern (bits 1 to 24).